-For example, refer to the following cam table.
-The EndPointIndex (End Point Index) output variable is 999 and the MaxDataNumber (Maximum Number of Cam Data) output variable is 5,000 from the MC SetCamTableProperty instruction.
+For example, in the case of the following cam table, the output variable EndPointIndex (end point index) of the instruction is 999 and the MaxDataNumber (maximum number of data) is 5,000.

-- You cannot change the maximum number of cam data from the user program. - Execute this instruction after overwriting the cam data in any way that changes the number of valid cam data. - If the number of valid cam data is not updated, the cam operation and the operation of the EndOfProfile (End of Cam Cycle) of the MC CamIn instruction may not be as expected.
+- You cannot change the maximum number of cam data from the user program. - Execute this instruction after overwriting the cam data in any way that changes the number of valid cam data.

+If the number of valid cam data is not updated, the cam operation and the operation of the EndOfProfile (End of Cam Cycle) of the MC CamIn instruction may not be as expected.